bvm-org/bvm/README.md

 > It's important to remember (if slightly obvious when you think about
 > it) that these indices are of the *code segment* and have nothing to
 > do with the operand stack.
+Also remember that a code segment
+> contains the raw opcodes of any nested code segments.

 The object file JSON always requires these indices to be numbers, but the assembly format supports labels which makes using opcodes such as